andruschak/3d-printing/README.md

 First foray into 3D Printing - document is a work in progress

 I figured it was time to give 3D printing a go.
 I wanted to post my experiences and track it as a project.
+Of course YMMV and I take no responsibility for anything that happens.

 ## Part 1.
 From box to build